 - What are the types?

-- Anatomical : In this surgery the ball is resurfaced with a metallic ball and the socket with a plastic socket.
-This is done conventionally in osteoarthritis of the shoulder with an intact rotator cuff.
+- Total shoulder replacement: In this, both, the ball as well as the socket, are replaced.
+The ball is replaced with a metallic ball and the socket with a plastic socket.
+This is done conventionally in osteoarthritis of the shoulder with intact important shoulder muscles called rotator cuff muscles.

 - How long does the surgery last?

 - The surgery lasts for about 2 hours.

 - Is it painful?

 - Thanks to the latest anaesthesia techniques, like a block, pain relief is optimal.

 - How long do I have to stay in the hospital?